mdbootstrap/mdb-ui-kit/README.md

 Tutorials for those with insatiable appetite for knowledge made by us & our users can be found in our [education section](https://mdbootstrap.com/docs/standard/getting-started/) & in [miscellaneous](https://mdbootstrap.com/articles/)

-## Support

-The things to do are a lot and the time is little, if you are a passionate developer with experience with Bootstrap and Material Design for Bootstrap and you have some spare time, please consider becoming a contributor of this project!

-If you like this project you may support it by, starring this repository or reporting issues.
-All issues filed should be reduced to a [Snippets](https://mdbootstrap.com/snippets/) test case where possible.

 ### Development